uselagoon/lagoon/docs/logging/logging.md

     * Ensure logs are structured as JSON encoded objects.
     * Ensure the `type` field contains the name of the Kubernetes namespace (`$LAGOON_PROJECT-$LAGOON_ENVIRONMENT`).

-To access the logs, please check with your Lagoon administrator to get the URL for the Kibana route \(for amazee.io, this is [https://logs.amazeeio.cloud/](https://logs.amazeeio.cloud/)\).
+To access the logs, please contact {{ defaults.helpstring }} to get the URL for the Kibana route.

 Each Lagoon user account has their own login and will see the logs only for the projects to which they have access.